-We demonstrate in the rest of the article how this extended asymptotic symmetry can be obtained on the example of massless scalar field.
-We do it both in Hamiltonian and covariant phase space formalism as this are two dominant approaches both with its own pros and cons.
+We demonstrate in the rest of the article how this extended asymptotic symmetry can be obtained using the example of massless scalar field.
+We do it both in Hamiltonian and covariant phase space formalism as these are two dominant approaches both with its own pros and cons.